Digital Marketing against tourism crisis

 - Share cardio classes or activities at home with your animation team through short videos.

-Instead of looking for new customers, we should to focus on how we can repeat the customer experience.
+Instead of looking for new customers, we should focus on how we can repeat the customer experience.